75 Participants Needed

 The trial requires participants to stop using marijuana, prescription medications not prescribed to them, and illegal drugs.
 If you are taking psychotropic, anticonvulsive, or narcotic medication, you cannot participate in the trial.

-Is the combination of smartphone apps and nicotine patches safe for smoking cessation?
+What prior data suggests that this smartphone app and nicotine patches are safe for smoking cessation?

 YC